dart-lang/test/pkgs/test/README.md

 }
 ```

+### Uncaught Async Errors

+Any uncaught asynchronous error throws within the zone that a test is running in
+will cause the test to be considered a failure.
+This can cause a test which was
+previously considered complete and passing to change into a failure if the
+uncaught async error is raised late.
+If all test cases within the suite have
+completed this may cause some errors to be missed, or to surface in only some
+runs.

+Avoid uncaught async errors by ensuring that all futures have an error handler
+[before they complete as an error][].

+[before they compelte as an error]:https://dart.dev/guides/libraries/futures-error-handling#potential-problem-failing-to-register-error-handlers-early

+### Future Matchers

-There are also a number of useful functions and matchers for more advanced
+There are a number of useful functions and matchers for more advanced
 asynchrony.
 The [`completion()`] matcher can be used to test `Futures`; it
 ensures that the test doesn't finish until the `Future` completes, and runs a
 matcher against that `Future`'s value.